Brave, Humble, Firm, Dedicated

 After the Revolutionary War

 Nixon received an honorable discharge on September 12, 1780.
 A receipt is recorded for 9 horses, 1800 pounds of hay, 4 bushels of oats and 6 ½ bushels of wheat “for family use.”
-Nixon and his wife who had joined him toward the end of his commission, returned to his farm in Sudbury, Massachusetts.
+Nixon and his wife, who had joined him toward the end of his commission, returned to his farm in Sudbury, Massachusetts.
 Within two weeks of Nixon’s departure from the West Point region, Major Andre was under arrest and Benedict Arnold’s treason exposed.

 Nixon and his wife separated their time between the farm and the tavern.
 He was an original member of the old Middlesex Lode of Free Masons organized under charter from Paul Revere.
-For reasons of his own, Nixon sought land in what was known as the New Hampshire Grants and became Vermont.
-He bought a farm in Weybridge, Vermont and his family moved there in 1806.
+For reasons of his own, Nixon sought land in what was known as the New Hampshire Grants and later became Vermont.
+He bought a farm in Weybridge, Vermont, and his family moved there in 1806.
 For the remainder of his life, he received a pension of $150 dollars a year for the wound he received at the Battle of Bunker Hill.
 This was paid to him from a government agency in Burlington, Vermont.
-Nixon lived an unassuming life as a farmer and when visiting his son in nearby Middlebury, Vermont, he fell ill and died on March 24, 1815 at the age of 90.
+Nixon lived an unassuming life as a farmer and when visiting his son in nearby Middlebury, Vermont, he fell ill and died on March 24, 1815, at the age of 90.

 He was buried at a cemetery on his farm which was later incorporated into what is now the First Weybridge Hill Cemetery, Weybridge, Vermont.
 The cemetery is off route 23, about 1/5 of a mile south of the Congregational Church, 225 yards west up a footpath through the woods.
 The path starts near a mailbox for 2546 Weybridge Road.
 There are many fieldstones with broken, buried, or missing markers.
 The land is privately owned, but the owners allow visitors as long as nothing is removed.